Southampton-RSG/2015-12-15-Southampton/novice/git/index.md

 ![Changes are tracked sequentially](img/slides/version-control-with-git-slides - 05.jpg)

-**Version control systems start by storing the base version** of the file that you save and then **record just the changes** you made at each step on the way.
+**Version control systems start by storing the base version** of the file that you save and then **store just the changes** you made at each step on the way.
 You can think of it as a tape: if you rewind the tape and **start** at the base document, then you can **play back** each change and end up with your latest version.

 ---------------------------------------------------------------